radiohound/ardupilot_wiki/common/source/docs/common-frsky-passthrough.rst

 Compared to older Repurposed FrSky telemetry, passthrough telemetry contains ArduPilot specific information such as flight modes, error messages, warnings, and failsafes.

-ArduPilot's Passthrough FrSky telemetry protocol is an open protocol that is free to use. `Yaapu FrSky Telemetry Script for OpenTX <common-frsky-yaapu>`_  is a free script for OpenTX that will display it on your TX. `FlightDeck <http://www.craftandtheoryllc.com/flightdeck-taranis-user-interface-for-ardupilot-arducopter-arduplane-pixhawk-frsky-telemetry-smartport/>`__ is an OpenTX paid app for Taranis that uses passthrough telemetry.
+ArduPilot's Passthrough FrSky telemetry protocol is an open protocol that is free to use. :ref:`Yaapu FrSky Telemetry Script for OpenTX <common-frsky-yaapu>`_  is a free script for OpenTX that will display it on your TX. `FlightDeck <http://www.craftandtheoryllc.com/flightdeck-taranis-user-interface-for-ardupilot-arducopter-arduplane-pixhawk-frsky-telemetry-smartport/>`__ is an OpenTX paid app for Taranis that uses passthrough telemetry.

 The ArduPilot passthrough telemetry specification including data packets and message rates is available as a `spreadsheet <https://cdn.rawgit.com/ArduPilot/ardupilot_wiki/33cd0c2c/images/FrSky_Passthrough_protocol.xlsx>`__.